0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
 This allows GitHub to automatically close the issue when the commit is merged into the default branch.

+##### Features

+New features should initially be implemented on a separate branch in the Mbed OS repository.
+The naming convention for a feature branch is: "feature-".

+Each feature has a tech lead.
+This person is responsible for:

+- rebasing often to track master development
+- reviewing any addition to the feature branch (approval required by the feature owner or a person assigned to do instead)

 #### Guidelines for GitHub pull requests

 Pull requests on GitHub have to meet the following requirements to keep the code and commit history clean: